mdenet/educationplatform/README.md

 ### External tool functions

 For activities that use backend tool functions the corresponding tool server must be available to process the requests.
-For the provided Epsilon examples this is expected to be running [http://127.0.0.1:9000](http://127.0.0.1:9000).

-The Epsilon backend docker services can be found [here](https://github.com/epsilonlabs/playground-docker).
+The Epsilon backend docker services for a  fully function configuration can be found [here](https://github.com/epsilonlabs/playground-docker).